Photo Credit: J.R. Blackwell

 She holds an MS in journalism from Columbia University and an MFA in fiction writing from Emerson College.
 In 2013, she was awarded a residency at the Yaddo colony.

-Lizzie is available to speak in venues large and small, from college seminars to book clubs and conventions, about topics related to hereditary breast cancer or roleplaying games.
+Lizzie is available to speak in venues large and small, from college seminars to book clubs and conventions, about topics related to hereditary breast cancer, roleplaying games, writing and journalism.

 Hereditary Breast Cancer

 In 2010, at age 28, Lizzie cut off her healthy breasts to reduce her astronomical chances of developing breast cancer, since she has a harmful BRCA mutation that carries with it high risks for breast and ovarian cancer.
 She has appeared live to talk about BRCA on the Today Show, HuffingtonPost Live, and All In with Chris Hayes.

 In Pandora’s DNA, she uses her family’s experience to frame a larger story about the so-called breast cancer genes, exploring the morass of legal quandaries, scientific developments, medical breakthroughs, and ethical concerns that surround the BRCA mutations.
 Drawing from more than 200 documentary sources, and more than 40 interviews with patients, family members, and experts, Pandora’s DNA relates the troubling history of prophylactic surgery, the storied origins of the boob job and the landmark lawsuit against Myriad Genetics, which held patents on the BRCA genes every human carries in their body until the Supreme Court overturned them in 2013.